Skip to main content

 • Try the following frequencies – 120 Hz, 344 Hz and 787 Hz.
 Does every frequency form a clear and unique pattern?
 What sorts of patterns emerge?

-• Starting with a frequency of 100 Hz, gradually increase the frequency to 1 700 Hz to see if you can find any other patterns.
+• Now, starting with a frequency of 100 Hz, gradually increase the frequency to 1 700 Hz to see if you can find any other patterns.
 Draw pictures of any of the patterns that emerge.

 • How large can you make the frequency before the pitch of the sound is too high for you to hear?
 Do you think this is because of your ears or the quality of the sound that the speaker can produce?